Q&A on the comprehensive reform of the Alcohol Act

-The reform was prepared by the Ministry of Social Affairs and Health in close co-operation with the National Supervisory Authority for Welfare and Health (Valvira) and the National Institute for Health and Welfare (THL).
-Expert assistance was provided by other ministries, particularly the Ministry of the Interior, Ministry of Employment and the Economy and Ministry of Finance.
+The reform has been prepared by the Ministry of Social Affairs and Health in close cooperation with the National Supervisory Authority for Welfare and Health (Valvira) and the National Institute for Health and Welfare (THL).
+Expert assistance has been provided by other ministries, particularly the Ministry of Justice, the Ministry of the Interior, the Ministry of Economic Affairs and Employment and the Ministry of Finance.

-During preparation of the reform, the Ministry of Social Affairs and Health organised separate meetings with the Federation of the Brewing and Soft Drinks Industry, Finnish Microbreweries’ Association, vineyard entrepreneurs, Alcoholic Beverages Industries Association, Association of Finnish Alcoholic Beverage Suppliers, Majoitus- ja ravitsemispalvelut ry (Hospitality management services), Finnish Grocery Trade Association (PTY), Finnish Association for Substance Abuse Prevention (EHYT) administrative bodies, member working groups and key persons.
+The Ministry of Social Affairs and Health has also organised meetings with the administrative bodies, membership working groups and key persons in the Federation of the Brewing and Soft Drinks Industry, Finnish Microbreweries’ Association, Tilaviiniyrittäjät (fruit wine producers), Alcoholic Beverages Industries Association, Association of Finnish Alcoholic Beverage Suppliers, Majoitus- ja ravitsemispalvelut MaRa ry (hospitality management services), Finnish Grocery Trade Association (PTY), and Finnish Association for Substance Abuse Prevention (EHYT).

 How are the impacts of the reform being assessed?

-What is the most significant change being made to the retail sale of alcoholic beverages?
+What will be the most significant change to the retail sale of alcoholic beverages?